User37som/libbitcoin/Configuration-Settings.md

 [server]
 # The URL of the mainnet Libbitcoin/Obelisk server.
 url = tcp://obelisk.airbitz.co:9091
-# The number of times to retry contacting a server, defaults to 0.
+# The number of times to attempt contacting a server, defaults to 0 (forever).
-connect_retries = 0
+connect_attempts = 0
 # The time limit for connection establishment, defaults to 5.
 connect_timeout_seconds = 5
 ```